alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 Return the completed form to [your local AHPA office](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate).

-Your plants will be tested and you’ll receive your certificate in 7 days if you pass.
+Your plants will be tested.
+If you pass, you’ll get your certificate in 7 days.
 It usually costs £13.87 to get a plant health certificate and £36.35 for a lab inspection.

 You can contact APHA to check whether: